minprog/app-studio/40 Problem Sets/70 Your Own/10 Assignment.md

 ## Assignment

 So, this is the final assignment and your best chance to make something of your own!
-There is one important constraint, however: the application concept should be based on a public API with open data.
+There are two important constraints, however:

+- The application concept should be based on a public API with open data.
 It should also be a "live" API, where you can do requests from your app for more data; for example, using JSON.

+- The application should use Firebase as a database backend to store one or more types of data.
+Firebase should be integrated in the app as intended by official documentation.

-Some suggestions for finding APIs:
+Some suggestions for finding interesting APIs:

 - <https://opendatanederland.org>
 - <https://github.com/caesar0301/awesome-public-datasets>